If you just need to know your visa eligibility or have a few short questions.

 If you want VisaPro’s expert guidance and accurate preparation of your case.

-Each month, the Department of State (DOS) releases a Visa Bulletin that advises on the availability of immigrant visas.
-The United States regulates immigration by capping the number of foreign nationals welcomed into the country each year.
-Each person must have his/her own personal immigrant visa number in order to live permanently in the United States.
-A foreign national can seek an Immigrant Visa at a U.S. Consulate outside the U.S., or file for an Adjustment of Status with USCIS inside the U.S.
+The Department of State (DOS) issues the Visa Bulletin monthly on the availability of immigrant visas.
+Because U.S. regulations have capped the number of foreign nationals that can immigrate to the U.S. each year, an immigrant visa number is required for each person immigrating permanently to the United States.
+This applies whether the foreign national is seeking an Immigrant Visa at a U.S. Consulate outside the U.S., or through Adjustment of Status with USCIS inside the U.S.

-Only a limited number of immigrant visas are available in each category.
-Immigrant Visas are also limited by the country of chargeability, which is normally the country where the immigrant is born.
-Those who are eligible for a family based immigrant visa petition (I-130) fall into "preference" category and must wait in line for their category and country of chargeability to accept new applicants.
+Immigrant visas are numerically limited by both the category and by the country of chargeability (usually the country of birth of the immigrant).
+Individuals who are the beneficiaries of employment based immigrant visa petitions (I-140, I-360, I-526) fall into "preference" categories and must wait in line for their particular category and country of chargeability to become "current".

-When the Visa Bulletin states that the immigrant's category is Current (C), no backlog exists in this category for that month.
-If a category is listed as Unavailable (U), applications will not be accepted for new permanent residents in that category for that month.
-A foreign national with a birth country other than India, China, Mexico or the Philippines must use the "world-wide" dates to determine whether their priority date is current.
+If a category in the Visa Bulletin indicates that the category is Current (C), there is no backlog for that category for that month.
+If a category is Unavailable (U), then no applications for permanent residence will be accepted in that category during the month.
+If the foreign national's country of chargeability (country of birth) is other than India, China, Mexico or Philippines, use the "World-wide" dates to determine whether a priority date is current.

-To receive an immigrant visa or an adjustment of status, you must have a priority date prior to the listed date for your category and country, as shown in this chart.
+In order to be granted an immigrant visa or adjustment of status, your priority date must be before the date listed for your category and country in this chart.

-First Preference: Unmarried Sons and Daughters of Citizens: 23,400 plus any numbers not required for fourth preference.
+First Preference: Priority Workers: 28.6% of the worldwide employment-based preference level, plus any numbers not required for fourth and fifth preferences.